flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 Switched to a new branch 'update-docs'
 ```

-And deleting the current `.rst` files (this step is necessary to ensure we don't keep old files that may have been renamed):
+And deleting the current English documentation `.rst` files in the translation repository (this step is necessary to ensure we don't keep old files that may have been removed in the English version):

 ```shell
 $ rm -r ./docs/*.rst
 ```

-The Flask CWG in discussion with the Flask project maintainers have decided to keep the translations synchronized with the documentation of latest released version of Flask.
+The Flask CWG in discussion with the Flask project maintainers has decided to keep the translations synchronized with the documentation of latest released version of Flask.
 To find the last version of the English documentation, locate the latest release tag:

 ```shell
 $ git tag --sort=-taggerdate | head -n 1